WHMCS/developer-docs/admin-area/index.md

 * viewticketcustomfields.tpl - Controls the display of custom fields and their data when viewing an individual support ticket within the admin area.

-# Making your template live
+# Testing

-Whent you are ready with your new template and are ready to make it live, follow the steps below:
+When you are ready with your new template and wish to test it, follow the steps below:

 * Login to the Admin Area